ldtteam/MinecoloniesWiki/pages/src/source/workers/netherminer.md

   </div>
 </div>

 Being a Nether Miner is a dangerous job!
 The Nether Miner travels into the Nether and mines resources found there.

 The Nether Miner requires significant supplies.
-They requ)ire the following items, the level of the items based on the level of their hut (check the [worker](../systems/worker) system page).
+They require the following items, the level of the items based on the level of their hut (check the [worker](../systems/worker) system page).
 The food they require can be configured in the hut GUI.

 | Items required |
 | -------------- |